Birding in New York City: Bird alerts

 Most owls, like this long-eared owl (Asio otus) in Central Park, are considered sensitive species.
 Broadcasting their location is controversial in the birding community.

-Birders are known for sharing information with each other about the locations of unusual birds.
-The Audubon Society and Linnaean Society co-sponsored a rare bird alerts phone line in New York City starting around 1970, inspired by a system that started in Boston in the late 1960s.
+Birders are known for sharing information with each other about the locations of unusual birds for recreation, documentation, or competition, and have used a variety of technologies to do so.
+Starting in the 1950s, telephone hotlines centralized reports using answering machines, replacing calling trees and becoming an important part of birding culture.
+The Audubon Society and Linnaean Society co-sponsored a rare bird alerts (RBA) phone line in New York City starting around 1970, inspired by a system that started in Boston in the 1950s.
 The hotline, called the Metropolitan Rare Bird Alert System, allowed birders to call in to hear a recording listing rare species seen in the area, including detailed directions of how to find them.
+Susan Roney Drennan wrote in American Birds that the NYC line was the "creme de la creme of RBAs", with recordings typically running about six minutes including detailed descriptions of birds and directions to see them, as well as upcoming bird-related events, and current conservation issue.
+"A new caller senses he is watching, from a box seat, the current ornithological pageant pass in view".
 As of 1973, when The New York Times wrote about it, it received about 500 calls per week.

-The internet has made it easier to share sightings and track what species other people have seen, and whereas the phone systems were updated only a once or a few times per week, social media in particular makes it easy to share sightings instantly and with a large audience.
+The internet has made it easier to share sightings and track what species other people have seen, and whereas the phone systems were updated only once or a few times per week, social media in particular makes it easy to share sightings instantly and with large audiences on platforms like Facebook, Reddit, or Twitter, where sightings have been shared via hashtags since at least 2011.
+Developments in GPS and navigation tools enable sharing precise locations instantly, or even custom maps.
 In a densely populated place like New York City, this can result in a large crowd of people flocking to see a rare bird.
-Platforms like Twitter have been used to share sightings using hashtags since at least 2011.

 The practice is both popular and controversial.
 Proponents of bird alerts appreciate the opportunity to see a rare bird and argue that it promotes greater appreciation of birds and nature in general among the public.
 Opponents argue the crowds are harmful, both because of the number of people and because the publicity draws not just ethical birders but members of the public who may not prioritize the well-being of the bird over their own curiosity or desire for photos.
 Organizations like NYC Bird Alliance specifically criticize sharing information about sensitive birds such as owls, which rest during the day and hunt at night.
 The Cornell Lab of Ornithology maintains rare bird alerts for each of the New York City counties which are delivered by email on a daily or hourly basis, but restricts some information about sensitive species and the audience is not as broad as social media platforms provide.